somechris/hallo-eltern-cli/README.md

 "[Hallo!Eltern](https://hallo-eltern.klassenpinnwand.at/)" application
 for Upper-Austrian schools.

-`hallo-eltern-cli` is not affiliated with Education Group GmbH or the "Hallo!Eltern" Application in any way.
-"Hallo!Eltern" Application is a product of the Education Group GmbH.
+`hallo-eltern-cli` is not affiliated with Education Group GmbH or their "Hallo!Eltern" application in any way.
+The "Hallo!Eltern" application is a product of the Education Group GmbH.

 `hallo-eltern-cli` allows to list, messages, read them, download